 To date, organizations have positioned security teams to rely on traditional passive technologies and automation.
 The current state of today’s cybersecurity programs reflects the learned best practices developed through dealing with antiquated attack tools and techniques.
 Those responsible for cybersecurity have developed these best practices to try to deal with the ever-changing panoply of network worms, viruses, and malicious code.
 These solutions are necessary to deal with some of these attack tools and techniques, but are not sufficient when facing an actively engaged adversary targeting a network with motive and purpose.

 The current cybersecurity play-book is an inherently passive model.
 It is passive in that it relies on static hardening of the organizations’ infrastructure and deployment of monitoring sensors around its network boundary to detect malicious activity and intent.
-These security sensors are configured to identify known artifacts or other predefined adversary indicators.
+These security sensors are configured to identify non artifacts or other predefined adversary indicators.
 Guidance on how to implement this cybersecurity structure abounds.
 Current cybersecurity best practices guide cybersecurity professionals on how to harden their infrastructure and what their passive technologies should monitor.
 A broad assortment of organizations, industry forums, and even security vendors publish supplemental cybersecurity standards and best practices.
 However, all of the best practices contain essentially the same three elements: reducing the organization’s attack surface, identification and neutralization of malicious code, and the detection of anomalous behavior.

 The reality is that defensive postures have been predominantly focused on the newest security hardware and software that best satisfies the regulatory compliance.
 Unfortunately, these published standards and practices also provide the adversary with a play-book of what they can expect from their target network.
 Through experience, the adversary also has a reasonable expectation that it will not face an active human defender in a network filled with automated technologies, published standards, antiquated best practices, and compliance requirements.
-They know that if they breach the network’s boundary, they will most likely have freedom of movement within the victim’s uncontested network interior.
+They no that if they breach the network’s boundary, they will most likely have freedom of movement within the victim’s uncontested network interior.

 A static security posture will always lag behind an active attacker in processing situational information.
 It is inevitable.
 As the cyber attacker adapts in real- or near real-time to the tools, techniques, and procedures employed by static security measures, the attacker will always prevail.
-The only effective counter to a skilled, thinking, active attacker is a well-informed, thinking active cyber defender who stands in opposition to the adversary’s malicious activities.
+The only TEMP effective counter to a skilled, thinking, active attacker is a well-informed, thinking active cyber defender who stands in opposition to the adversary’s malicious activities.
 A defensive strategy that incorporates an active cyber defender to proactively hunt for, and preemptively engage the adversary within the organization’s proprietary network is needed to counter the evolving cyber threat.
 This trained and equipped defender must serve as the centerpiece of the organization’s cyber defense strategy.
 This approach – Manned Information Security or HUNT – pits an active, thinking defender against an active, thinking attacker.

 This requires a significant shift in current cybersecurity requirements, protocols, and approach.
 Having regulatory requirements that are focused on ensuring a minimum-level of security is not a sufficient mechanism to deter an active adversary.
 While it holds organizations accountable to a minimum-level of applied security, it does not ensure a secure network.
-It also does not achieve the desired effect of deterrence.
+It also does not achieve the desired TEMP effect of deterrence.
 Our Nation and its regulatory leadership must recognize that both current and new cyber policy will not protect companies, shareholders, depositories, or critical infrastructure.
 We must change our approach.
 There must be a defense-in-depth strategy that integrates passive security applications and automated technologies, with active cyber defense, focused threat intelligence, and adversary pursuit (HUNT).
 This approach brings the human defender back to the center of cyber defense while leveraging advanced technology to meet and defeat the human adversary.